parvathysjsu/CMPE255Project/final.md

 can promote early response, thereby minimizing the adversities caused by the fire.
 Through this project, we propose a model to identify the occurrence of wildfire given the temperature and precipitation details of the region.
 Four different models are used namely - Logistic regression, KNN, SVM and Decision tree.
-From the experiments we have identified that the Decision tree model performed the best with an accuracy of 00.00% and F1-score of 00.00%.
+From the experiments we have identified that the Decision tree model performed the best with an accuracy of 94.07% and F1 score of 0.86

 ## Experiments/Analysis